-10 best Synology tips and tricks to get the most out of your NAS
+Here are 10 Synology tips to get the most out of your NAS

 Synology has a lot of mobile apps on Android and iOS, and you can leverage these for backing up data (as we've seen above) and media streaming.
 I use DS Audio all the time to stream my lossless audio collection, and DS Video is a great alternative to Plex.

-You can use Moments to view all the photos stored on your NAS and automatically upload photos and videos, DS Note is a note-taking service that offers a similar feature-set as Evernote.
+You can use Photos to view all the photos stored on your NAS and automatically upload photos and videos, and DS Note is a note-taking service that offers a similar feature-set as Evernote.
 The service I end up using the most is DS Audio, but you can look through all the utilities that Synology offers on Android.

 Create your own online office suite

-Synology has a collaborative office suite that's similar to what Microsoft and Google offer.
-The only difference is that you can run it entirely on your NAS, making it a great option for small businesses.
-Synology Office lets you build and edit documents, spreadsheets, and slides, and the best part is that it has real-time collaboration — just like Google Docs or Sheets.
+Synology has a collaborative office suite similar to what Microsoft and Google offer.
+The only difference is that you can run it entirely on your NAS, making it an excellent option for small businesses.
+Synology Office lets you create and edit documents, spreadsheets, and slides, and the best part is that it has real-time collaboration — just like Google Docs or Sheets.

 Synology also has a chat plug-in dubbed Synology Chat that lets team members chat within a network.
-Synology Office is compatible with Excel, Word, and PowerPoint and hooks into Synology Drive for file versioning and easy access across an office network.
+The Office suite is compatible with Excel, Word, and PowerPoint and hooks into Synology Drive for file versioning and easy access across an office network.

 Use Docker to turbocharge your NAS

 Docker is a platform-as-a-service that lets you install thousands of packages that you won't find natively on the NAS.
-Think of it as an alternate app store that lets you extend what your NAS can do.
-You can run Home Assistant and connect it to smart home devices in your home to automate tasks — like a local version of IFTTT.
+Think of it as an alternate app store that enables you to extend what your NAS can do.
+For example, you can run Home Assistant and connect it to smart home devices in your home to automate tasks — like a local version of IFTTT.

 You could also set up Bitwarden — an open-source password manager — or run Pi-hole natively on the NAS.
 I use a Raspberry Pi 4 for Pi-hole, but you can always run it in Docker on your NAS.
 There are dedicated guides for setting up Docker containers on a NAS, and you can go to LinuxServer to see all the available containers that you can run on the NAS.

-If you're interested in trying out new things on your Synology NAS, you should definitely give Docker a try.
-The service isn't available on all NAS enclosures; it is limited to the Plus series and SMB-focused enclosures, so you may not see the package on your NAS.
+If you're interested in trying out new things on your Synology NAS, you should definitely try Docker.
+Unfortunately, the service isn't available on all NAS enclosures; it is limited to the Plus series and SMB-focused enclosures, so you may not see the package on your NAS.

 Host a website or blog on your NAS

 Another interesting use case for a Synology NAS is hosting a full-fledged website or a blog.
 Popular content management systems like WordPress and Joomla are available natively.
-They can be installed in a matter of minutes, giving you the extensibility to run your own site without having to pay hosting fees at a provider like Namecheap, DreamHost, and others.
+They can be installed in minutes, giving you the extensibility to run your site without paying hosting fees at a provider like Namecheap, DreamHost, and others.
 You can also build a full-featured site using the Web Station package and host it on the NAS.

 Install a VM

 DiskStation Manager lets you easily set up a virtual machine via Virtual Machine Manager.
-You can run all versions of Windows as well as Windows Server, Ubuntu, CentOS, Fedora, and other Linux distros.
+You can run all versions of Windows and Windows Server, Ubuntu, CentOS, Fedora, and other Linux distros.

 Set up a security camera network

-If you're interested in a security camera network for your home or office and don't want to pay for Nest or Ring products, then you'll want to take a look at what Synology has to offer with Surveillance Station.
+If you're interested in a security camera network for your home or office and don't want to pay for Nest or Ring products, you'll want to look at what Synology has to offer with Surveillance Station.
 The service lets you set up a private security camera network with local storage and notification alerts on your phone.

 You can also view the feeds from your security cameras in real-time, and the service is compatible with over 7,600 security cameras.
 The benefit of using Surveillance Station is that there's no ongoing fee.
 Still, there's a caveat: you only get two IP camera licenses with most NAS enclosures, and you'll have to pay for additional licenses if you want to set up more cameras.